 - However, the DNA test of the animal was unable to determine whether it was a grizzly bear or the American black bear of exceptional size.

 - A white grizzly bear was seen by a family driving on a remote highway in the Rocky Mountains of Canada.

 - The family made a video of the white grizzly through a mobile phone that became viral.

 - Since 2017, the local wildlife officials have known about the white grizzly bear in that region.

 - Experts say that the white color of the grizzly was not because of albinism, but it was due to a recessive gene.

 Silvertip Grizzly Bear

-- Grizzly bears are also sometimes known as silvertip grizzly bears, because the tips of their fur have silver color.
+- Grizzly bears are also sometimes known as silvertip grizzly bears because the tips of their fur have a silver color.

 - Thomas D. Mangelsen is a legendary wildlife photographer who made some of the most famous images of the grizzly bears in Wyoming.

-- He also featured 150 spectacular images of a female grizzly, known as Grizzly 399 in a book Grizzlies of Pilgrim Creek.
+- He also featured 150 spectacular images of a female grizzly, known as Grizzly 399 in the book Grizzlies of Pilgrim Creek.